lamfo-unb/lamfo-unb.github.io/_posts/2020-04-21-COVID-China-EN.md

 ![](/img/covid19/f11.png)
 ***Image 11**: Daily variation of COVID-19 deaths in China, as of 18 Apr 2020*

 The adoption of severe measures of social isolation influences the shape of the curves directly.
-However, the exponential pattern still remains at least in the initial stages, and effects of those measures also take some time to become evident.
-Let's compare the data from Japan, Singapore and South Korea, which responded early to the disease, as well as from Italy, Spain and the United Kingdom, which acted more intensely only in more advanced stages:
+However, the exponential pattern still remains at least in the initial stages, and the effects of those measures also take some time to become evident.
+Let's compare the data from Japan, Singapore, and South Korea, which responded early to the disease, as well as from Italy, Spain, and the United Kingdom, which acted more intensely only in more advanced stages:

 ![](/img/covid19/f12.png)
 ***Imagem 12**: Cumulative COVID-19 cases in Spain, Italy, United Kingdom, China, South Korea, Japan, and Singapore, as of 18 Apr 2020*

 ![](/img/covid19/f13.png)
-***Imagem 13**: Same as image 12, with the asian countries except China.
+***Imagem 13**: Same as image 12, with the Asian countries except for China.
 Note that Japan and Singapore also exhibited a late exponential growth.
-Only South Korea's curve exhibited a similar shape to the chinese data*
+Only South Korea's curve exhibited a similar shape to the Chinese data*

-With the visual analysis above, we can deduce the existence of some underlying "pattern" in the COVID-19 data, but for some reason it does not appear in the Chinese data.
+With the visual analysis above, we can deduce the existence of some underlying "pattern" in the COVID-19 data, but for some reason, it does not appear in the Chinese data.
 Next, let's do an exercise trying to identify this pattern using **Benford's Law**.

 ## Benford's Law

 Life is mysterious and unexpected patterns rule the world.
 As they say, “life imitates art”.
 However, when art tries to imitate life, we can feel something strange, as if the complexity of life cannot be replaced by naive human engineering.

-One of those patterns that seems to "emerge" in nature is Benford's Law, discovered by [Newcomb (1881)](https://www.semanticscholar.org/paper/Note-on-the-Frequency-of-Use-of-the-Different-in-Newcomb/4136337f95c88d446a5577d9331c8fc0309c11af) and popularized by [Benford (1938)](https://en.scribd.com/document/209534421/The-Law-of-Anomalous-Numbers), and widely used to check frauds in databases.
+One of those patterns that seem to "emerge" in nature is Benford's Law, discovered by [Newcomb (1881)](https://www.semanticscholar.org/paper/Note-on-the-Frequency-of-Use-of-the-Different-in-Newcomb/4136337f95c88d446a5577d9331c8fc0309c11af) and popularized by [Benford (1938)](https://en.scribd.com/document/209534421/The-Law-of-Anomalous-Numbers), and widely used to check frauds in databases.

 Benford, testing for more than 20 variables from different contexts, such as river sizes, population of cities, physics constants, mortality rate, etc., found out that **the chance of the first digit of a number to be equal to 1 was the highest, chance that decreased progressively for the subsequent numbers**.
 That is, it is more likely that the first digit of a number is 1, then 2, and successively up to 9.

 [Okhrimenko and Kopczewski (2019)](https://www.nbp.pl/badania/seminaria/8ii2019.pdf), two behavioral economists, tested people's ability to create false data in order to circumvent the tax base.
 The authors found evidence that by the criteria of Benford's law, the system would easily identify false data.
-Other applications of Benford's Law for manipulated data identification and fraud detection include [Hales et al. (2008)](https://www.sciencedirect.com/science/article/abs/pii/S0377221706011702), [Abrantes- Metz et al. (2012)](https://www.sciencedirect.com/science/article/abs/pii/S0378426611002032) and [Nigrini (2012)](https://www.amazon.com/Benfords-Law-Applications-Accounting-Detection/dp/1118152859).
+Other applications of Benford's Law for manipulated data identification and fraud detection include [Hales et al. (2008)](https://www.sciencedirect.com/science/article/abs/pii/S0377221706011702), [Abrantes- Metz et al. (2012)](https://www.sciencedirect.com/science/article/abs/pii/S0378426611002032), and [Nigrini (2012)](https://www.amazon.com/Benfords-Law-Applications-Accounting-Detection/dp/1118152859).

 How can we intuitively explain this seemingly random regularity?
 The answer is related to two known concepts: the exponential function and the logarithmic scale.
 Let's review them as they are everywhere, especially during the current pandemic...